Production

-The journey of a piece of wood to sculpture
+The journey of a piece of wood to a sculpture

-Each of my artworks undergoes a meticulous process that can take days or weeks.
-It's a journey that begins with an idea and ends with a unique work of art.
+Each of my artworks goes through a careful process that can take days or weeks.

-Everything begins with inspiration.
+It all begins with an idea.
 Sometimes it's a special piece of wood whose grain tells a story.
-Sometimes it's an idea that calls for the right material.
-Often, it's a dialogue between the two.
+Sometimes it's an idea that demands the right material.
+Often it's a dialogue between the two.

-I make rough sketches, but the true form usually only emerges through working with the material.
-Wood is alive—it communicates with the artist and guides the process.
+I create rough sketches, but the true form usually only develops through working with the material.
+Wood is alive – it communicates with the artist and guides the process.

 Step 2: Material selection

 Choosing the right wood is crucial.
-I examine various pieces:
+I'm examining several pieces:

-• Are there any peculiarities such as knotholes or adhesions?
+• Are there any special features such as holes, cracks, or growths?

 • What color nuances does the wood offer?

-• Does the hardness fit the planned project?
+• Is the hardness appropriate for the planned project?

-Sometimes I abandon my original idea because the wood itself suggests a better solution.
+Sometimes I discard my original idea because the wood itself makes a better suggestion.

 Step 3: Rough shaping

-I use the band saw to remove all excess material and work out the basic shape.
-At this stage, the sculpture still looks raw—but the direction is recognizable.
+Using a chainsaw or band saw, I remove all excess material and work out the basic shape.
+At this stage, the sculpture still looks rough – but the direction is recognizable.

 This step requires courage: every cut is final.
-That's why I work slowly and carefully, always in dialogue with the material.
+That's why I work slowly and deliberately.
+Mistakes are almost impossible to correct.

 Now comes the actual sculpting.
 Using carving knives, chisels, rasps, and files, I work out the details: